Open-Industry-Project/Open-Industry-Project/README.md

 # OpenIndustryProject

-Free and Open-source warehouse/manufacturing development framework and simulator made with [JoltPhysics](https://github.com/jrouwe/JoltPhysics), [OPC UA .NET](https://github.com/OPCFoundation/UA-.NETStandard), [libplctag](https://github.com/libplctag/libplctag), and with/for [Godot](https://github.com/godotengine),
+Free and Open-source warehouse/manufacturing development framework and simulator made with [JoltPhysics](https://github.com/jrouwe/JoltPhysics), [open62541]([https://github.com/OPCFoundation/UA-.NETStandard](https://github.com/open62541/open62541)), [libplctag](https://github.com/libplctag/libplctag), and with/for [Godot](https://github.com/godotengine),

 The goal is to provide an open framework to create software and simulations using industrial equipment/devices and for people to be able to test their ideas or simply educate themselves while using standard industrial platforms.